What’s your favourite pre-ride breakfast?

 Porridge or a bagel with peanut butter and banana.

 Oats or eggs, sometimes both.
 One of the most important factors is knowing what sits on your stomach well.
-I try to wake up with plenty of time to eat enough to feel full but not rushed enough to feel sick.

 Porridge or overnight oats are my fave, with cereal a close second.
 Plus a banana.

-Toast and jam, banana and peanut butter.
+Toast with jam, banana and peanut butter.

 What's your favourite post-ride meal?